Interstate 10 in California: Express lanes

 There are two sections of high-occupancy toll (HOT) lanes along I-10, one in Los Angeles County and the other in San Bernardino County.

 In Los Angeles County, the El Monte Busway is a grade-separated, shared-use HOT and express bus corridor running along the San Bernardino Freeway between Alameda Street near Union Station in Downtown Los Angeles and a point west of I-605 in El Monte.
 From Alameda Street to I-710, the El Monte Busway runs parallel to the north side of the freeway.
 After the I-710 interchange, these lanes merge back to the median of I-10.
 Eastbound busses exit at El Monte station in El Monte before the HOT lanes for other vehicles end west of I-605.
 The entire bus route of the El Monte Busway between Alameda Street and El Monte station's bus entrance at Santa Anita Avenue carries the hidden state designation of Route 10S (for "supplemental").

-The segment of HOT lanes in San Bernardino County opened in 2024, and runs between Monte Vista Avenue and Etiwanda Avenue at the Ontario–Fontana city limit.
+The 12.91 mi segment of HOT lanes in San Bernardino County opened in 2024, and runs between Monte Vista Avenue and Etiwanda Avenue at the Ontario–Fontana city limit.

-As of January 2025, some toll polices differ between the counties.
+As of January 2026, some toll polices differ between the counties.
 The HOT lanes in Los Angeles County are part of the Metro ExpressLanes project administered by the Los Angeles County Metropolitan Transportation Authority (LA Metro).
 The ones in San Bernardino County, branded as the San Bernardino Express Lanes, are operated by the San Bernardino County Transportation Authority (SBCTA) and use Transportation Corridor Agencies (TCA) as the processing partner.
 In both segments, solo drivers are tolled using a congestion pricing system based on the real-time levels of traffic.
 Carpools with three or more people and motorcycles are not charged.
 For two-person carpools using the Los Angeles County segment, they are charged the posted toll during the peak hours between 5:00 am and 9:00 am, and between 4:00 pm and 7:00 pm; no toll is charged during off-peak hours.
 Two-person carpools using the San Bernardino County segment do not receive any discount.
 All tolls are collected using an open road tolling system, and therefore there are no toll booths to receive cash.
 Each vehicle using the HOT lanes is required to carry a FasTrak Flex transponder with its switch set to indicate the number of the vehicle's occupants (1, 2, or 3+).
-Those with clean air vehicles need to apply to get discounts (15 percent in Los Angeles County and 10 percent in San Bernardino County).
 Solo drivers may also use the FasTrak standard tag without the switch.

 Drivers without any FasTrak tag will be assessed a toll violation regardless of whether they qualified for free.
 For those violators on the San Bernardino County segment, they will get TCA's benefit of being able to pay online 5 days after their trip without an additional toll violation penalty.